hibahnav/DataVis/README.md

 # Data Visualization and Storytelling

-- Search Demand by finance product line for Financial Institutions to allign marketing efforts with: https://github.com/hibahnav/DataVis/blob/main/Screenshot%202024-06-18%20at%207.59.36%20PM.png
+- Google Searches by finance product line.
+Used by canada's big 5 banks to plan their marketing calendars - e.g., if searches (therefore consumer demand) for Savings Accounts is highest in January, then marketers want to start increasing their advertising presence a couple weeks prior. https://github.com/hibahnav/DataVis/blob/main/Screenshot%202024-06-18%20at%207.59.36%20PM.png

 - Exploring Patent Data to take a closer look at Work-from-Home related innovation and the implications of this on the future of work: